 Full details of the formal and informal procedures that relate to these policies are set out in Dignity and Respect at Work Policy and Procedure, and the Disciplinary Procedure.
 All staff are asked to read and abide by these policies.
+Further details available from: https://tus.ie/hr/current-staff/policies/

 TUS is committed to ensuring that appropriate policies, procedures, and practices are in place to support the safety and wellbeing of students.
-In this regard a range of policies provide support for this objective
+In this regard a range of policies provide support for this objective:

-- TUS Student Code of Conduct and Discipline 2022 2025 - TUS Student Complaints and Problem Resolution Procedure 2022 2025 - TUS Student Death Protocol 2022-2025 - TUS Student Reasonable Accommodation Policy 2022 2025 - TUS Child Protection Policy 2022 2024 - TUS Child Safeguarding Statement 2022 2024.
+- TUS Student Code of Conduct and Discipline 2022 2025 - TUS Student Complaints and Problem Resolution Procedure 2022 2025 - TUS Student Death Protocol 2022-2025 - TUS Student Reasonable Accommodation Policy 2022 2025 - TUS Child Protection Policy 2022 2024 - TUS Child Safeguarding Statement 2022 2024